 The biggest flea market in Armenia is called Vernissage and it is one of the most popular places in Yerevan and a beloved place for both tourists and locals.

-Located in the city center next to Republic Square the Vernissage is offering wide varieties of Armenian handmade souvenirs, clothing, artworks, carpets, soviet-era accessories, and many more.
+Located in the city center next to Republic Square, Vernissage offers a wide variety of Armenian handmade souvenirs, clothing, artworks, carpets, soviet-era accessories, and many more.

 Address: 1, 3 Buzand St